Use the links below to navigate between Stramit's Terms and Conditions of Sale (for customers) and Terms and Conditions of Purchase (for Suppliers).

 (l) You allow distress to be levied or a judgment, order or security to be enforced, or to become enforceable against Your property including under the PPSA; and/or

-(m) any other circumstances where We are of the reasonable opinion that You are unable to pay Your debts as and when they fall due and payable or You have suffered a material adverse change in Your financial circumstances.
+(m) any other circumstances where We are of the reasonable opinion that You are unable to pay Your debts under the Contract as and when they fall due and payable.

 (a) the Contract is a Consumer Contract or Small Business Contract; and